vimc/montagu-py/README.md

 ## Usage

 The client currently supports authenticating with Montagu, and a single example endpoint.
+Python 3.6 is required.

 To authenticate, instantiate the `MontaguAPI` class, providing base url, username and password as parameters: